JonKing93/Github-Tutorial-Workshop/workshop/exercise-9.md

 ![In the conflict browser, an arrow points at the 'Abort merge' button.](..\assets\images\E9\abort.png)

-If you do decide to resolve the conflict manually, one easy way to fix the problem is to copy the desired file contents from one branch to the other.
+If you do decide to resolve the conflict manually, one way to fix the problem is to copy the desired file contents from one branch to the other.

 [Previous](exercise-8)---[Next](conclusion)